 Parking

 You can also reach the city by car.
-I always park outside of Old Acre, i.e., in the new part of Acre.
+I always park outside the old town, in the new part of Acre.
 And I do not recommend entering the old city by car.
-The closer you get to the main attractions, the fewer parking spots there will be (including paid parking).
-And since I do not mind a 5 min walk, this is not a problem for me.
+The closer you get to the main attractions, the fewer parking spots (this is also true for paid parking).
+And I do not mind a five-minute walk.
 But if you want a closer parking lot, you can continue driving to the Land Gate, and just before the gate to the right, there is a paid parking lot.

 I usually park not far from the Tunisian Synagogue (Eliezer Kaplan street 20, Acre) and walk toward the Land Gate.
 Before entering the gate, you will see the sea to your left.
-If you continue in that direction for 20 meters that you will see Acre port and walls:
+And if you continue in that direction for twenty meters, you will see Acre Port and its walls.

 The White Market